 Take care of your Kids’ natural hair – Dr. Vinay Koparkar

-As a parent of a young kid you want your kids to have healthy & fabulous hair.
-But read through to know if you have been doing the necessary things to keep your kids’ hair health?
+As a parent of a young kid, you want your kids to have healthy & fabulous hair.
+But read through to know if you have been doing the necessary things to keep your kids’ hair healthy?
 OR are you making any of the major mistakes mentioned below!

 There is a tradition in certain Indian communities to apply excessive oil on the scalp of infants below the age of 6 months.
 It is often said that applying such oil in the gaps on their scalp will help grow hair faster and better.
 This is totally WRONG!
 Rather, such excessive oil application often leads to having lice or even a thick layer of dandruff which in effect might also lead to hair fall in such small kids.
 For all the kids especially below the age of 12, oil application of once or twice a week is more than sufficient to have healthy hair.
 While applying this oil, take care that the oil is applied only to the scalp.
 Application of oil to the hair has no use whatsoever!